RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 Simple sites will not need anything more but many sites have little extras like context menu support or menu items to build templates etc.

+## Problem cases

+Some site present problems in searching or building citations.
+These may have been encountered for other sites.
+See this list of problem cases to see if you can follow an existing pattern.

 ## Documentation

 You can add user documentation for the new site to a free space page.
 When the site support is released you can add a link to the documentation page to the [supported sites](https://www.wikitree.com/wiki/Space:WikiTree_Sourcer_supported_sites) page.